vinkla/extended-acf/README.md

     'label' => 'Description',
     'instructions' => 'Add the product description.',
     'required' => true,
-    'maxlength' => 100, // Limits the number of characters allowed.
-The setting is optional and defaults to null.
+    'maxlength' => 100, // The setting is optional and defaults to null.
-    'rows' => 8, // The visible number of lines in a text area.
-The setting is optional and defaults to 8.
+    'rows' => 8, // The setting is optional and defaults to 8.
-    'new_lines' => 'br', // Controls how new lines are rendered.
-The setting is optional and defaults to null.
+    'new_lines' => 'br', // The setting is optional and defaults to null.
 ]);
 ```